Malibu Living Shoreline Project

 Specialized plants will grow and begin trapping sand transported by the wind and pushed onshore by waves.
 As vegetation begins to grow, so will the dunes.
 Dunes can provide a natural defense against sea level rise and coastal storms.

 Goal 3 – Increase engagement of the community through enhanced beach experiences, outreach, and education

-In addition to reducing coastal hazards and providing habitat for shorebirds, this project will encourage nature-based tourism and increase community awareness of living shorelines while still allowing all other existing recreational uses of the beach to continue.
+In addition to reducing coastal hazards and providing habitat for wildlife, this project will encourage nature-based tourism and increase community awareness of living shorelines while still allowing all other existing recreational uses of the beach to continue.

 Stay tuned for more info on this project.
 In the meantime, please visit The Santa Monica Beach Restoration Pilot Project page to learn more about sandy beach and foredune restoration.